Laboratoire-de-Chemoinformatique/ChemographyKit/docs/quickstart.rst

 Quick Start Guide
 ================

-This guide will get you up and running with GTMKit in just a few minutes.
+This guide will get you up and running with ChemographyKit in just a few minutes.

 Basic GTM Training
 ------------------